- American Art Collector, August 2019

 Oct.
 2013

-Featured in the October 2013 issue of The Artist's Magazine - view full article
+Featured in the October 2013 issue of The Artist's Magazine - view full

 Featured in the July 2012 issue of Architectural Digest magazine

-Featured in the June 2012 “Interview Issue” of Poets and Artists magazine - view full article
+Featured in the June 2012 “Interview Issue” of Poets and Artists magazine - view full

-Featured in the June 2012 issue of Professional Artist magazine - view full article
+Featured in the June 2012 issue of Professional Artist magazine - view full

 "Cone's paintings are as confident as her career.
 Her works feature placidly aloof women — often resembling the artist herself as she frequently acts as her own model — and use decisive lines and colors to describe her subjects within a minimal and undefined space.
 She balances the human figure with a delicate geometry, and though the artist's compositions are minimal they are also emotionally rich." — view full article